arcus/education_modules/bash_command_line_102/bash_command_line_102.md

 <div class = "warning">

 Make sure to use the file path to `learning_bash-main` that you found for your own computer.
-It may be far more complicated than this example.
+If your computer uses Windows OS, make sure you replace the forward slashes ` \ ` in the path with back slashes `/`.

 You can also follow the instructions on the previous page to open your command line interface where you want to end up, without having to use the `cd` command to get there.

 </div>